 Sports Illustrated Highlights HOK-Designed New Little Caesars Arena in Detroit

-Sports Illustrated interviews George Heinlein, regional director of HOK’s Sports + Recreation + Entertainment practice, and Ryan Gedney, senior project designer, about how design establishes Detroit’s new Little Caesars Arena as one of the most intimate arenas in the NHL.
+Sports Illustrated features HOK’s Sports + Recreation + Entertainment practice in a story about how the design of Detroit’s Little Caesars Arena has established it as one of the most intimate arenas in the NHL.

 “A wall of red-clad Detroit Red Wings fans, filling an oversized lower bowl with a steep rake designed to put them on top of the ice, will help bring the noise to Detroit’s new Little Caesars Arena, which is set to open in September of 2017.”